Constraining Redshift Parametrization Models with Recentmost Data : Impacts on an Accretion Disc around Finslerian Kiselev Black Hole: Constraining Free Parameters of Redshift Parametrization Models using table 1

 The WMAP$7$ data gives us $R=1.726 \pm 0.018$ at $z=1091.3$ \cite{Eisenstein_2005, Planck2018, Wang_2013, Shafer_2015, Jimenez_2002, Wang_2007}.
 Chi squared in this case is defined as

 For joint analysis, total chi squared function turns

-Therefore, the best fit values of different DE model parameters are obtained from Table1, as we have calculated this particular values in the last column of table 2.
-Also, different sigma confidence contours are given in fig 1a-1c, 2a-2c, \dots 11a-c.
+Therefore, the best fit values of different DE model parameters are obtained from Table 1, as we have calculated this particular values in the last column of table 2.
+Also, different sigma confidence contours are given in fig 1a-1c, 2a-2c, 3a-3c, 4a-4c.

 In figure 1a to 1c, we have plotted the confidence contours of the free parameters and Gaussian distribution of the each of the parameters $\omega_0^{LRP}$ and $\omega_1^{LRP}$ for the model table 2-row 1 and data incorporated in table 1.
 In fig 1a, both the distributions of $\omega_0^{LRP}$ and $\omega_1^{LRP}$ are positively/right skewed.
 The probability distributions of both parameters have a longer tail towards higher values.
 The parameter’s most likely (mode) value is lower than its mean.
 In parameter estimation, this suggests that while smaller values are preferred, the data still allows for a subset of much larger values with non-negligible probability.
 This supports presence of phantom to be likely.
 Fig 1b shows approximately symmetric distribution of $\omega_0^{LRP}$.
 In fig 1c, $\omega_0^{LRP}$ is slightly left skewed.
 If the posterior distribution of the present-day DE EoS parameter $w_0$ is left-skewed, the most probable values correspond to $w_0 > -1$, representing a quintessence-like behavior of DE.
 However, the extended tail toward lower values ($w_0 < -1$) implies that a phantom-like regime is statistically allowed, albeit with lower probability.
 This asymmetry indicates that current observational data primarily favor a mildly dynamical DE model close to the quintessence domain, while still permitting limited phantom crossing within the uncertainty bounds.